hewliyang/fyp-typst/preliminaries.typ

 @image-linear-spectrogram-speech and @image-linear-spectrogram-instrument illustrates the interpretable nature of spectrograms, as the difference between human speech and music instruments can be easily differentiated compared to more primitive forms such as the discrete waveform.

-== Representations for Deep Learning
+== Representations of Discrete Audio Signals

 In deep learning for audio processing, the choice of input representation can signifcantly impact model performance and efficiency.
 In @section-stft, we have explored a method of representing raw discrete waveforms as spectrograms using the STFT.